 The first tool we build might be a sail for our boat.
 Although the sail might not be professionally made, it does serve its intended purpose—which is to help us steer our boat.

 Because all we can see is blue, we lack a sense of direction.
 Hence, we construct a telescope.
 With the telescope, we can peer through the looking glass and see things far away.
 Improvements can still be made though.
 Sometimes we identify things, sometimes we don’t.
-For instance, we might not be able to tell the difference between a floating log and a large fish swimming right below the surface.
-Well, we’re still making improvements, right?
+For instance, we might not be able to tell the difference between a floating log and a large fish swimming below the surface.
+But we’re still making improvements, right?

 Given we’ve been crafting quite a bit, we level up our abilities and our tools.
 Our sails are thicker and easier to control.
 We’re able to maneuver our boat with greater precision and efficiency.
-Our telescope has higher magnification and the image is sharper.
+Our telescope has higher magnification and the image is clearer.
 Our compass is more consistent in pointing towards true north.

 All of a sudden, we see something in the distance.
 It’s green and brown.
 On closer inspection, it’s an island.
 Filled with excitement, we embark towards that direction.
 We reach it and discover something interesting.
 We bring it aboard our ship.
 This cycle of finding and navigating towards places repeat itself.
 Sometimes it’s an island, other times it’s a shipwreck.
 Although not every excursion is fruitful, it’s still an experience and because of that, we gain something from it.